malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-The ID of the Defender associated with the processing unit.
+The ID of the enforcer associated with the processing unit.

 ##### `enforcerNamespace`

 Type: `string`

-The namespace of the Defender associated with the processing unit.
+The namespace of the enforcer associated with the processing unit.

 ##### `image`